 A great response to this is using automation.

-Rather than being left on hold, customers are now sometimes given the option to leave a name and number and the required person will call them back as soon as they are available.
+Rather than being left on hold, customers can now be given the option to leave a name and number and the required person will call them back as soon as they are available.

 This allows the customer to carry on with their day and receive a call in the same amount of time they would be left on hold anyway.